port949/doorways/site/content/blog/rustoleum-cabinet-transformations-review.md

 ## Conclusion

 As I've pointed out, there are really only two ways to go about painting your kitchen cabinets yourself.
 The first is to do the prep work yourself.
 This is the only way to guarantee that you will end up with cabinets you'll love.
 That means sanding, priming, sanding again and painting - a time consuming process.

-Your other option is to use a [pre-made kit like Rustoleum Cabinet Transformations](http://www.amazon.com/gp/product/B004RX0YMU/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B004RX0YMU&linkCode=as2&tag=neighborhoodenvy-20), so you can completely skip sanding all together.
+Your other option is to use a <a href="https://www.amazon.com/dp/B004RX0YMU?tag=doorways-20" target="_blank" rel="nofollow">pre-made kit like Rustoleum Cabinet Transformations</a>, so you can completely skip sanding all together.

 No matter which path you decide to take, I want to wish you good luck!
 If you have any questions or want to share your before and after photos with me, you can contact me at any time.

-Feel free to connect with me on [Twitter](https://twitter.com/callryanhart) or sign up for my email newsletter to get direct access to me by email.
+Feel free to connect with me on or sign up for my email newsletter to get direct access to me by email.